Johnny Rivers: 1980s to present

 Rivers continued releasing material into the 1980s (e.g. 1980's Borrowed Time LP), garnering an interview with Dick Clark on American Bandstand in 1981, although his recording career was winding down.
 Around this time, Rivers turned to Christianity.

 In 1998 he reactivated his Soul City Records label and released Last Train to Memphis.
 In early 2000, Rivers recorded with Eric Clapton, Tom Petty and Paul McCartney on a tribute album dedicated to Buddy Holly's backup band, the Crickets.

 He is one of a small number of performers whose names are listed as the copyright owner on their recordings.
 Most records list the recording company as the owner of the recording.
 Others include Mariah Carey, Paul Simon, Billy Joel, Pink Floyd (from 1975's Wish You Were Here onward), Queen, Genesis (though under the members' individual names and/or the pseudonym Gelring Limited), and Neil Diamond.
 The practice began with the Bee Gees and their $200 million lawsuit against RSO Records, the largest successful lawsuit against a record company by an artist or group.

 On June 12, 2009, Johnny Rivers was inducted into the Louisiana Music Hall of Fame.
 His name has been suggested many times for induction into the Rock and Roll Hall of Fame, but he has never been selected.
 Rivers, however, was a nominee for 2015 induction into America's Pop Music Hall of Fame.

 On April 9, 2017, he performed a song, accompanying himself on acoustic guitar, at the funeral for Chuck Berry, at The Pageant, in St. Louis, Missouri.

 In 2019, Rivers announced his farewell tour.
-His last live performance was in 2021.
+His last live performance was in July 2023 at Commerce Casino near Los Angeles.